-This article on rebounding was written by Washington Women’s Assistant Fred Castro.
-It was sent out in their weekly newsletter.
+This article on rebounding was written by Fred Castro.
+At the time he was an assistant at Washington.
+He is now the Head Women’s Coach at Eastern Michigan.
+This article was sent out in their weekly newsletter.
 If you are interested in joining their list, let me know and I will make sure that you get added.

 Even if this is not the technique that you teach, I think you can use the ideas of individual toughness and grading your players on rebounding accountability.